evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-1.md

 Being in the crowd doesn't yield much, and increases their chances of being caught.
 Entering the catacombs, they find piles of corpses.
-As they leave, if they're observant, they notice a symbol over the archway.[^0]
+As they leave, if they're observant, they notice a symbol over the archway.[^face]

 In their attempts to learn more about the ritual, the PCs are eventually caught by none other than the High Acolyte.